 Another good tip for avoiding spam triggers is moderation.
 If your email contains too many numbers, punctuation marks or images, then it is more likely to be flagged as spam.
 We aim for a ratio of 50% text to 50% images.

-Another thing to watch: What does your email look like without images?
+Another thing to watch: What do your emails look like without images?

-Here’s a screen shot of an automotive marketing email we received.
+Here’s a screen shot of a recent automotive marketing email we received in Microsoft Outlook.
 Notice the red rectangle pointing out the notification: “To protect your privacy, some pictures in this message were not downloaded.”